dallasyoung/fullstackopen/scripts/README.md

 # Editing the scripts

-When you start a new project and copy these files in, the only details that need to be updated are the `PROJECT_NAME` variables in both scripts.
+When you start a new project and copy these files in, the only details that should to be updated are the `PROJECT_NAME` variables in both scripts.
 This value will be what your resulting container images are tagged as

 # Using different git branches